 - communication, training, monitoring and reporting

-Our guidance on the Bribery Act 2010 is for all solicitors and other staff in a law firm involved in compliance.
+Our practice note on the Bribery Act 2010 is for all solicitors and other staff in a law firm involved in compliance.

 The act makes it an offence for a United Kingdom citizen or resident to pay or receive a bribe.
 Companies and partnerships can also commit an offence where a bribe has been paid on their behalf by an associate.